 ○ Solo traveler: US$ 16,800

 The Serengeti wildebeest migration is not just about the wildebeest—it’s a complex ecosystem involving a diverse array of species.
 From the wildebeest leading the charge to the predators that follow, each plays a vital role in this natural spectacle.
 Here’s a closer look at the key wildlife involved in the Great Migration.
+Serengeti National Park wildlife includes over 70 large mammal species and 500+ bird species, making it one of the most biodiverse ecosystems on the planet.

 Their mass movement is essential for the Serengeti ecosystem: